kylestetz/CLNDR/README.md

     nextMonth: function(month){ },
     // fired when a user goes back a month. returns a moment.js object set to the correct month.
     previousMonth: function(month){ },
-    // fired when a user goes back or forward a month. returns a moment.js object set to the correct month.
+    // fired when a user goes back OR forward a month. returns a moment.js object set to the correct month.
     onMonthChange: function(month){ }
   },
   // the target classnames that CLNDR will look for to bind events. these are the defaults.